Alpine Bank Update on SBA Paycheck Protection Program

-Information on requirements and eligibility, along with application materials for the SBA PPP, may be found at the U.S. Department of the Treasury website
+Information on requirements and eligibility along with application materials for the SBA PPP may be found at the following website:

-To apply for an SBA 7(a) Guaranty under the SBA PPP through Alpine Bank, please complete the following:
+To apply for an SBA 7(a) Guaranty under SBA’s Paycheck Protection Program (PPP) through Alpine Bank please review the following:

 - Sample Form 941

-IMPORTANT NOTE: Both the SBA and Alpine Bank's processing team continue to work on more effective processing solutions, so transmission instructions and requirements may change without notice.
-PLEASE be sure to check this page on Alpine Bank's website to re-verify application submittal instructions and information.
-Please be advised that receipt of complete applications by Alpine Bank is no guarantee that said applications will be processed.
-Alpine Bank will continue to make good faith best efforts to process received applications, but Alpine Bank cannot accept responsibility for the functionality and availability of SBA assets and resources.
-Also, unfortunately there is no available solution to allow applicants to track the status and progress of completed applications.
+(IMPORTANT NOTE: Both the SBA and Alpine Bank’s processing team continue to work on more effective processing solutions, so transmission instructions and requirements may change without notice.
+PLEASE be sure to check this page on Alpine Bank’s website to re-verify application submittal instructions and information.)

-As of the published time of this memo, Alpine Bank's continued primary objective is to make best efforts to secure SBA 7(a) Guaranties for applicants under the SBA PPP as is possible...BUT there is NO guarantee that all applications submitted and processed will receive SBA PPP 7(a) Guaranties.
-Alpine Bank will be working under a good faith assumption that SBA will provide SBA PPP 7(a) Guaranties for as many applications received as possible.
-A completed and submitted application is no guarantee that an SBA PPP 7(a) Guaranty needed to fund your loan will be approved.
+As of the published time of this memo, Alpine Bank’s primary objective is to make best efforts to secure SBA 7(a) Guaranties for as many applicants under the SBA PPP as is possible.
+However, there is NO guarantee that all Applications submitted and processed will receive SBA PPP 7(a) Guaranties.
+Alpine Bank will be working under a good faith assumption that the SBA will provide SBA PPP 7(a) Guaranties for as many Applications received as possible.
+A completed and submitted Application is no guarantee that an SBA PPP 7(a) Guaranty needed to fund your loan will be approved.

-Please be aware that many important questions about this program still remain, and Alpine Bank continues to do its utmost to get answers to these questions.
-As a result, there is reasonable probability that this program, application materials and processing may change without notice.
+Please be aware that many important questions about this Program remain, and that Alpine Bank continues to do its utmost to get answers to these questions.
+As a result, there is reasonable probability that this Program, Application materials, and processing may change with little or no notice.